❯

 Inspirations from the Farm

-We are a participant in a lovely project called Writing the Land, which is a year-long, recurring partnership between the environmental and creative communities meant to promote and support the protection of lands.
-The theme this year has been food ways and social justice.
+In 2022, we were a participant in a lovely project called Writing the Land, which is a year-long, recurring partnership between the environmental and creative communities meant to promote and support the protection of lands.
+The themes for 2022 were food ways and social justice.
 The links below are of poems written about Freetown Farm as a part of this project.

 Patti Ross's Poem & Video